eanylin/ansible-lab/assignment_lab/README.md

    ![workflow](images/templates.png)

-2. Check that you are able to access the Frontend URL via HTTP
+2. Check that you are able to access the Frontend HTTP URL upon completion of the workflow

     ![workflow](images/frontend.png)